edwintorok/xen-api/doc/content/toolstack/features/PCITopology/index.md

 * 00:0c.0+: NVidia vGPU, SRIOV NIC or other pass-through devices, assigned on a first-come first-served basis, using multifunction devices.

 Unplugging a device won't renumber the rest of the devices, but instead leave a gap (where another function could be plugged later).
 Except for function 0, which we cannot unplug if the rest of the functions are in use.
-We could either disallow unplugging it (awkard for the user), or move one of the existing devices there (may crash something unrelated in the guest), or use a "dummy" device (which again may be awkward).
+We could either disallow unplugging it (awkward for the user), or move one of the existing devices there (may crash something unrelated in the guest), or use a "dummy" device (which again may be awkward).

 Instead we try to avoid this limitation by by first assigning only function 0 of each PCI device, until we run out (reach 32 PCI devices), at which point we start filling function 1 of PCI devices 00:0c+ then function 2 of PCI devices 00:0c+ and so on.